Multiple Sclerosis Centers of Excellence

 The VA’s Caregiver Support program provides resources, education, and support to caregivers of Veterans.
 The Veteran does not need to have a service-connected condition, for which the caregiver is needed, and may have served during any era.
 No formal application is required.
 Please work with your local Caregiver Support Coordinator or contact VA's Caregiver Support Line, 1-855-260-3274 (toll free 8 am to 8 pm ET), to learn more about their Program of General Caregiver Support Services.

-Family caregivers and Care Partners are very important to our Veterans with MS. Taking care of yourself is as important as taking care of your loved one with MS. If you aren't healthy, it's harder to provide good care.
+Taking care of a loved one is an important and noble undertaking.
+It's also important to take care of yourself as you care for your loved one with MS. If you aren't healthy, it's harder to provide good care.